 Marrs received certification for pastoral ministry (RAR) in 2001 and his Master of Divinity from Concordia Seminary (2008).
 He also holds an associate’s degree from St. John’s College (1978); a bachelor’s degree from Concordia University Chicago in River Forest, Ill.
 (1980); a master’s degree in counseling from the University of Kansas (1985); and a Ph.D. in counseling psychology from Loyola University of Chicago (1994).

 Marrs has contributed the new introduction to the reprint of Walter J. Koehler’s book (1982, 2011) Counseling and Confession: The Role of Confession and Absolution in Pastoral Counseling (Concordia Publishing House).
 He also has authored several Bible studies, articles and training programs for the LCMS website.
 He co-authored The Lesson Organizer Routine, a special education learning strategy trainer, for the University of Kansas’ Edge Enterprises, which has sold more than 20,000 copies.
-Marrs is currently working on a book project entitled Making Christian Counseling More Christ-Centered, which will focus on the relevance of a Lutheran Law and Gospel dynamic in Christian counseling.
+In 2019, Marrs published the book, Making Christian Counseling More Christ-Centered, which focuses on the relevance of a Lutheran Law and Gospel dynamic in Christian counseling.
 He and Seminary Emeritus Professor Dr. Robert Kolb also are co-authoring an article about Lutheran contributions to the theology of Christian psychology.

 Marrs is married to Laura, who is an early childhood teacher at Christ Community Lutheran School.
 They have two adult daughters, two sons-in-law and two grandchildren.
 He grew up on a family farm in southern Kansas.
 He coached the Seminary’s varsity tennis team from 2007-16 and still enjoys playing tennis.
 He also competes nationally in stair climb races.